northernjay885/reporting-system-aws/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/0cc5df1a96534fd6ab10d1a192ff8974)](https://www.codacy.com/gh/northernjay885/reporting-system-aws/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=northernjay885/reporting-system-aws&amp;utm_campaign=Badge_Grade)

 # Report Generating System on AWS
  This project is used mainly for demonstrating purpose.
+It can generate both excel and pdf format reports from a json file through a website.
+In the beginning, the user would be asked to authenticate himself.
+After logging in, the user can perform operations like creating the reports, downloading from AWS S3 bucket and deleting previous records through the website.
-## 1. Setup the environment and make it run.
+## Getting Started
  All three projects are Sprintboot application.<br>

  Need to setup AWS SNS/SQS/S3 in order to use the async API.(Videos in LMS)<br>